Staten Island: Consolidation with New York City

 The towns of Staten Island were dissolved in 1898 with the consolidation of the City of Greater New York, as Richmond County became one of the five boroughs of the expanded city.
 Although consolidated into the City of Greater New York in 1898, the county sheriff of Staten Island maintained control of the jail system, unlike the other boroughs, which had gradually transferred control of the jails to the Department of Correction.
 The jail system was not transferred until January 1, 1942.
 Staten Island is the only borough without a New York City Department of Correction major detention center.

 The construction of the Verrazzano-Narrows Bridge, along with the other three major Staten Island bridges, created a new way for commuters and tourists to travel from New Jersey to Brooklyn, Manhattan, and areas farther east on Long Island.
 The network of highways running between the bridges has effectively carved up many of Staten Island's old neighborhoods.
-The bridge opened many areas of the borough to residential and commercial development, especially in the central and southern parts of the borough, which had been largely undeveloped.
+The bridge opened many areas of the borough to residential and commercial development from the 1960s onward, especially in the central and southern parts of the borough, which had been largely undeveloped.
 Staten Island's population doubled from 221,991 in 1960 to 443,728 in 2000.
 Nevertheless, Staten Island remained less developed than the rest of the city.
 A New York Times article in 1972 stated that despite the borough having 333,000 residents, parts of the island still maintained a bucolic atmosphere with woods and marshes.